 What research is being done on CRPS Type 1?

-Ongoing research is being conducted to further understand the underlying mechanisms of CRPS Type 1 and to develop more effective treatment approaches.
+Ongoing research is being conducted further to understand the underlying mechanisms of CRPS Type 1 and to develop more effective treatment approaches.
 Some promising areas of research include the use of ketamine infusions for pain management, advancements in spinal cord stimulation and dorsal root ganglion stimulation techniques, and the integration of technology such as virtual reality therapy.
 These advances aim to improve pain relief, functional outcomes, and overall quality of life for individuals with CRPS Type 1.

 How can individuals with CRPS Type 1 cope with the condition?